 Is this a lot of trouble over one word (or is it two words)?
 I don’t dwell on it; this discussion is merely intended to provide an example for a lesson for writers: Today, do things the way you did them yesterday, and tomorrow, do the same.
 Break rules as necessary, of course, but you should know them before you break them, and if you do break them, have a good reason to do so.

-27 Responses to “Should “Light Bulb” Be One Word, or Two?”
+28 thoughts on “Should “Light Bulb” Be One Word, or Two?”

 Ugh, open and closed compound nouns.
 Humdrum, hangout, bedsheets, boom box (is two words!), cornball, courtroom, and lifeblood are the ones I’ve looked up just in the last week for my most recent copy editing project.
 Thankfully I take them off each style sheet and make myself a cheat sheet style sheet so I don’t have to look them up *again*, but when M-W comes out with a new edition, I’ll have to look them all up all over again!